angular/angular/adev/src/content/guide/defer.md

 Multiple event triggers can be defined at once.
 For example: `on interaction; on timer(5s)` means that the defer block will be triggered if the user interacts with the placeholder, or after 5 seconds.

-Note: Multiple `on` triggers are always OR conditions.
+NOTE: Multiple `on` triggers are always OR conditions.
 Similarly, `on` mixed with `when` conditions are also OR conditions.

 ```html
 @defer (on viewport; on timer(5s)) {